 Certificate

-holds the information about the certificate and its lifecycle.
+The Certificate holds the information about the certificate and its lifecycle.
 It represents the certificate in a human-readable format.
-Certificate
+Certificate holds the following information of any certificate:

 - Human understandable parsed certificate content